jpbonson/SBBFramework/README.md

 3. run SBB

-- sample configurations for this task are available in SBB/configs/classification/
+- sample configurations for this task are available [here](https://github.com/jpbonson/SBBFramework/tree/master/SBB/configs/classification).

-- *warning: This framework was developed focusing on reinforcement learning, so it is not able to deal with big datasets*
+- *warning: This framework was developed focusing on reinforcement learning, so it is not able to deal with big datasets.*

 # Index